Psychlist1972/Windows-10-MIDI-Library/README.md

 ## Working and usable features
 - Beat Clock generator for stand-alone beat clock usage (not for sequencers or similar apps)
 - Device enumeration and watcher
+- Identification of Bluetooth MIDI interfaces vs Other (USB, Network, etc.) interfaces.
+Requires using MidiDeviceInformation rather than stock DeviceInformation class.
-- Bindable collection of Input and Output ports
+- Bindable collection of Input and Output port descriptions
 - NRPN message formatting / sending

 ## Experimental or incomplete features
 - RPN message formatting / sending